The success of your Shopify store doesn’t just hinge on the products you offer, but on your quality of service, too.

 Customer loyalty programs help to build a stronger relationship with your audience.
 Through this, they’ll enter any customer service queries with a more positive mindset, helping you to deal with their query more effectively.

-Here are some apps for your Shopify store that offer customer loyalty programs.
+Here are some tools on the Shopify App Store that offer customer loyalty programs.

 14. Performance Monitoring